aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/legend/_index.md

             // Setting the font color of the chart title to blue chart.title.font.color = Color.Blue;

-            // Move the legend to left
-            chart.legend.position = LegendPositionType.Left;
+            // Move the legend to the left chart.legend.position = LegendPositionType.Left;

-            // Set font color of the legend chart.legend.font.color = Color.Blue;
+            // Set the font color of the legend chart.legend.font.color = Color.Blue;

             // Saving the modified Excel file and providing a download link